Cigarette Burns: Home media

+The release includes a commentary track by John Carpenter; another featuring writers McWeeny and Swan; "Celluloid Apocalypse," an interview featurette with Carpenter; "Working With A Master"; "The Making Of Cigarette Burns" featurette; an on-set interview with Norman Reedus is available as a separate feature on the disc.
+Other features include a John Carpenter Biography, Trailers and a Still Gallery.
+With a DVD-ROM drive, the movie's screenplay and a screen saver are accessible.

 Reception

+The episode received positive reviews.
+Fangoria included Cigarette Burns as their top-rated choice in their list of "12 Amazing Episodes of The Masters of Horror" series, describing it as "a fan favorite."

-Nich Schager of Slant Magazine wrote that the film lacks Carpenters "trademark cinemascope cinematography" and is too overt, but it is "something of an atmospheric semi-return to form".
+Nich Schager of Slant Magazine wrote that the film lacks Carpenter's "trademark cinemascope cinematography" and is too overt, but it is "something of an atmospheric semi-return to form".
 Steve Barton of Dread Central rated it 5/5 stars and called it "vintage Carpenter": "gory, disturbing, and at times beautiful to look at".
 Michael Drucker of IGN rated it 8/10 stars and described it as "fun, exciting, and horrifying", though he criticized the scenes of La Fin Absolue du Monde as poorly done.
 Ian Jane of DVD Talk rated it 3/5 stars and concluded that it is a "nice return to form from Carpenter that, despite some flaws, makes for an unsettling and atmospheric viewing".